snufkintomo/gemini-key-rotator/README.md

 Once deployed, you can access the admin panel at `https://your-worker-url/admin`.
 You'll be prompted to enter your admin access token.
 After logging in, you can create a new access token and add your Gemini API keys.

 The admin panel will provide you with `curl` examples for making requests to the Gemini API through your worker.
-You can use your access token as a Bearer Token (for OpenAI compatibility), an `x-goog-api-key` header, or a `key` query parameter.
+You can use your access token as a Bearer Token (for OpenAI compatibility), an `x-api-key` header (for Claude compatibility), an `x-goog-api-key` header, or a `key` query parameter.

 ### OpenAI-Style Example